ConzorKingKong/cloud-storage/CONTRIBUTING.md

 ## Boilerplate

 1. Host a public repo, and then test your project by running `wrangler generate https://github.com/<your-repo>`.
 2. Have Victoria (@victoriabernard92 on Github) review your code via a PR into your own repo.
 3. Submit a PR to add the template to the [template gallery](https://github.com/cloudflare/cloudflare-docs/edit/master/content/templates/_index.md) after having it approved.
+Make sure to follow the same format as other boilerplates in the gallery and include all the same fields (e.g. wrangler genereate, demo.. )

 ## Snippets

 1. Include victoria (@victoriabernard92 on Github) to a PR review to your own repo, or share a gist (e.g. [some gist](https://gist.github.com/victoriabernard92/5d63a2abc92fb0e5774cfd6a7035ecda.js))
+2. Add the code to the [template gallery](https://github.com/cloudflare/cloudflare-docs/edit/master/content/templates/_index.md) following the format of another snippet like \_\_\_ (WIP).